-Although human rights are mainstreamed throughout the PFSD, they are addressed more specifically under Outcome 1, which is dedicated to governance, human rights and gender equality.
-At the institutional and policy level, the United Nations has supported key human rights institutions - in particular, the Ombudsperson's Institution (People's Advocate).
-This institution consults on a regular basis with OHCHR and has benefited from its technical assistance, as well as support, from UNDP and UNICEF, i.e. Child Rights Ombudsperson.
-With the support of United Nations, the National Human Rights Action Plan encompassing recommendations from the International Human Rights Mechanisms was adopted by Parliament in 2018.
+Although human rights are mainstreamed throughout the PFSD, they are addressed more specifically under Outcome 1, which is dedicated to Governance, Human Rights and Gender Equality.
+At the institutional and policy level, the UN has supported key human rights institutions - in particular, the Ombudsperson's Institution (People's Advocate).
+This institution consults on a regular basis with OHCHR and has benefitted from its technical assistance, as well as support from UNDP and UNICEF i.e. Child Rights Ombudsperson.
+With the support of UN, the National Human Rights Action Plan (HRAP) encompassing the recommendations from the International Human Rights Mechanisms was adopted by the Parliament in 2018.
 The plan established the National Human Rights Council, a high-level inter-branch body that monitors the implementation of state policy in the field of human rights, as well as compliance with international human rights treaties to which the Republic of Moldova is a party.